omarrodriguez01/boiler-template/README.md

     - `git push`

 ### Add Seeders
-The last part of your homework will be to add seeders to all of your tables, the project has already preloaded the folder to add your seeders and a file to run to use seeders.
+The last part of your homework will be to add seeders to all of your tables, the project has already preloaded the folder to add your seeders and a file to run and use seeders.
 - Create at least 3 objects per table per seeder.
 Use studentSeeder.ts as a guide
 - Import all of your seeder functions to seed file and use the commented lines as guide
 - Run your seeders with `npx prisma db seed`
-- Once your seeders have ran and have been added to your db, commit and push your changes
+- Once your seeders have ran and have been added to your db, commit and push your changes:
+    - `git add .`
+    - `git commit -m "added timestampz"`
+    - `git push`

 ### Submission
 You will submit this homework in 2 steps: